None

 She gives the example of preeclampsia, which is a high blood pressure condition.
 It’s a serious pregnancy complication that poses dangerous risks.
 But blood pressure checks at prenatal visits help doctors find signs early.
 If the condition is found early, a provider can take steps to help protect you and your baby.

-Other checks include testing your urine for signs of gestational diabetes and infections.
+Other checks include urine tests for signs of infection and blood tests for gestational diabetes.
 These can happen even if you don’t have any symptoms.
-Another example is measuring your belly to check on the baby’s growth and fluid level.
+Another prenatal care example is measuring your belly to check on the baby’s growth and fluid level.

 Things Are Constantly Changing